Shourya1009/javascript-from-scratch/README.md

 # JavaScript From Scratch

-This repository contains **JavaScript notes, examples, and mini projects** created while learning JavaScript from the basics.
+This repository is a **beginner-friendly JavaScript learning journey**, containing well-structured notes, examples, and mini projects.
-It is meant for beginners who want to understand core concepts through simple and practical code.
+It is created to understand **JavaScript fundamentals step by step** through hands-on practice.

 ---

-## 📁 Repository Structure
+## 📚 About the Repository

-The repository is organized topic-wise for easy learning:
+This repository is designed for:

-- **Fundamentals** – Variables, data types, syntax, and basic programs
-- **Operators** – Arithmetic, logical, comparison, and assignment operators
-- **Conditionals** – `if`, `else`, `else if`, `switch`, and ternary operator
+- Beginners starting JavaScript from zero
-- **Mini Projects** – Small projects to apply JavaScript concepts practically
+- Revising core JavaScript concepts

-Each folder contains related **code examples and practice files**.
+- Practicing logic building with simple examples
+- Creating a strong foundation before learning frameworks like React

 ---

+## 📁 Folder Structure

+The repository is organized topic-wise:

+- **Fundamentals**

+  - Variables
+  - Data types
+  - Basic syntax
+  - Console usage

+- **Operators**

+  - Arithmetic operators
+  - Logical operators
+  - Comparison operators
+  - Assignment operators

+- **Conditionals**

+  - `if`, `else`, `else if`
+  - `switch` statement
+  - Ternary operator

+- **Mini Projects**
+  - Small practice-based projects
+  - Real-world logic implementation using JavaScript

+Each folder contains **clear code examples** focused on understanding concepts easily.

+---

-## 🚀 Getting Started
+## 🚀 How to Use This Repository

 ### 1️⃣ Clone the Repository